 When Napoleon Bonaparte decided to renovate the Basilica of Saint-Denis in order to convert it as a vault for his family, he did not know that it would take more than 60 years to end this work.
 Three generations of architects will take part into this renovation, each of them having their own ideas for the work to achieve.
 The basilica wears the different styles of the three architects.
 The first one to be designated by the Emperor to start this colossal project was Jacques-Guillaume Legrand.

 After doing his studies at the Louis-le-Grand school, Jacques-Guillaume Legrand (1743 – 1808) enrolls at the Ecole des Ponts-et-Chaussées.
 In parallel, he attends some Jacques-François Blondel classes at the Royale Academy of Architecture, where he met Jacques Molinos.
 Since then, they started to work together.
-After Blondel’s death, Legrand attends Charles-Louis Clérisseau painting classes who he will marry his daughter in 1789 after coming back from his journey in Italy with his friend Molinos.
+After Blondel’s death, Legrand attends Charles-Louis Clérisseau painting classes who's daughter he married once he came back from Italy in 1789.

 The Secretary of the Interior left the renovation of several Parisian monuments to Legrand, while the prefect of the departement named him as chief inspector of the department works.
 In 1805, he is named to restore the old abbatial of Saint-Denis.

 The first and urgent work to do at the abbatial is to repair the adorments and to take off the roof composed of lead.
 Starting on March 29th 1794, work was completed two weeks after.
 Because there is not anymore roof, the building cannot welcome any visitors and people started to talk about a possible destruction, to sell it in several pieces or to use it as a store.
 Around the 29th of October 1794, the transport of the recumbent effigies to the Petits-Augustin warehouse in Paris, headed by Alexandre Lenoir, started.